 The CVED has exercised all mandatory/statutory rulemaking authority with respect to the Motor Carriers rule set.
-The CVED identified rules for action in the Motor Carriers rule set 2018 Annual Regulatory Plan (ARP) and were completed.
-The rules were filed with the Secretary of State on December 20, 2018.

 The CVED has not exercised any mandatory/statutory rulemaking authority with respect to the Inspection of Non-public Motor Vehicles rule set.

 4. Please indicate the rules that are most problematic to industry and could be reviewed to determine the most business-friendly method of regulation.